elsahib20/Linux-Scripting/README.md

 # Linux-Scripting
-### Dont' forget to chmod the files to make them executable
+### Dont' forget to chmod the Script files to make them executable